 - Digitally verify eligibility to confirm consumers’ identity and demonstrate the offer is truly just for them.
-According to Kelton’s shopper study, roughly eight out of 10 consumers would shop with a retailer more often if presented with an offer that was truly exclusive to their tribe.
+According to Kelton’s shopper study, roughly eight out of 10 consumers would shop with a retailer more often if presented with an offer that was truly exclusive to their community.

 - Nurture the relationship by tailoring future offers to the preferences customers reveal.

-Identity marketing is a respectful way for a brand to connect with influential consumer tribes.
+Identity marketing is a respectful way for a brand to connect with influential consumer communities.
 It also generates tremendous goodwill among everyone else who supports them.
 In the wake of the pandemic, Chipotle ran a 4HEROES campaign giving a healthcare worker a free burrito for every burrito a customer bought, and in one day 100,000 customers participated.

 “We saw a tremendous outpouring from our fans wanting to support these frontline workers with our buy one, give one campaign,” said Chris Brandt, Chief Marketing Officer of Chipotle.

 A preference center improves personalization by giving customers more control over how they interact with a brand:

 - Jebbit helps brands deliver more targeted campaigns based on the “declared data” Jebbit generates through interactive experiences.
 For example, a travel brand can progressively query a travel customer’s preferences—where they like to go, how they spend their vacation budget—as they shop online.